-*The Water Boards have the discretion to require a reasonable potential analysis.

 C. Routine Monitoring Frequency for Chronic Toxicity

+The Water Boards shall include toxicity monitoring requirements in an NPDES permit or Water Code Section 13383 Order for all non-storm water NPDES dischargers.
+The required toxicity monitoring includes routine monitoring, and when applicable, either target tests or compliance tests.

 Routine Monitoring

 Routine monitoring is required monitoring that occurs during a permit term.
-Routine monitoring refers to the required toxicity testing described in Section IV.B.2.c of the Provisions, and is used to determine compliance with the MDEL, and is used with MMEL compliance tests to determine compliance with the MMEL.
+Routine monitoring refers to the required toxicity testing described in Section IV.B.2.d of the Provisions.
+For non-storm water NPDES dischargers with acute and/or chronic toxicity effluent limitations, routine monitoring is used to determine compliance with the MDEL, and is used with MMEL compliance tests to determine compliance with the MMEL.
+For non-storm water NPDES dischargers that do not have chronic toxicity effluent limitations, routine monitoring is used to determine attainment of the maximum daily effluent target (MDET), and is used with median monthly effluent target (MMET) compliance tests to determine if the MMET is being met.

-Routine Monitoring Frequency for Chronic Toxicity

 POTW Dischargers Authorized to Discharge at a Rate Equal to or Greater than 5 MGD

-All POTW dischargers that are authorized to discharge at a rate equal to or greater than 5 MGD are required to conduct monthly routine monitoring for chronic toxicity in each calendar month during which there is expected to be at least 15 days of discharge.
+All POTW dischargers that are authorized to discharge at a rate equal to or greater than 5 MGD and are required to have a pretreatment program must conduct monthly routine monitoring for chronic toxicity in each calendar month during which there is expected to be at least 15 days of discharge.

+All POTW dischargers that are authorized to discharge at a rate equal to or greater than 5 MGD, that are not required to have a pretreatment program, and that have effluent limitations for chronic toxicity must conduct monthly routine monitoring for chronic toxicity in each calendar month during which there is expected to be at least 15 days of discharge.

-POTW Dischargers Authorized to Discharge at a Rate Less than 5 MGD
+POTW Dischargers Authorized to Discharge at a Rate Less than 5 MGD but Greater than 1 MGD

-All POTW dischargers authorized to discharge at a rate equal less than 5 MGD with reasonable potential for chronic toxicity are required to conduct quarterly routine monitoring in each quarter during which there is expected to be least 15 days of discharge.
+All POTW dischargers with reasonable potential for chronic toxicity that are authorized to discharge at a rate less than 5 MGD but greater than 1 MGD are required to conduct quarterly routine monitoring in each quarter during which there is expected to be least 15 days of discharge.

+POTW Dischargers Authorized to Discharge at a Rate Equal to or Less than 1 MGD

+All POTW dischargers with effluent limitations for chronic toxicity that are authorized to discharge at a rate equal to or less than 1 MGD are required to conduct at least two routine monitoring tests in any calendar year during which there is expected to be at least 15 days of discharge in at least one calendar quarter.

 Other Non-Storm Water NPDES Dischargers Authorized to Discharge at a Rate Equal to or Greater than 5 MGD

 All other non-storm water NPDES dischargers with reasonable potential for chronic toxicity that are authorized to discharge at a rate equal to or greater than 5 MGD are required to conduct monthly routine monitoring for chronic toxicity in each calendar month during which there is expected to be least 15 days of discharge.

 Other Non-Storm Water NPDES Dischargers Authorized to Discharge at a Rate Less than 5 MGD

-All other non-storm water NPDES discharges with reasonable potential for chronic toxicity that are authorized to discharge at a rate of less than 5 MGD are required to conduct quarterly routine monitoring in each quarter during which there is expected to be least 15 days of discharge.
+All other non-storm water NPDES dischargers with reasonable potential for chronic toxicity that are authorized to discharge at a rate of less than 5 MGD are required to conduct quarterly routine monitoring in each quarter during which there is expected to be least 15 days of discharge.